robackem/Cavefish-SV/README.md

 <ins> A few notes on assumptions made by this script </ins>
 1. This script technically works when multi-allelic sites are joined or when listed separately.
 In the case of joined multi-allelic sites, the script calculates the "overall variant frequency", i.e., all alternate alleles are counted towards the variant frequency.
 For example, while a genotype of 0/0 is considered homozygous reference, both 0/1 and 0/2 would be considered heterozygous alternate (despite technically being different alternate alleles).
 This script works best on a VCF that has been filtered to only contain your variants of interest rather than a large-scale VCF containing many variant types.
 2. This script requires that more alleles are genotyped than missing (.) in order to output a frequency estimate for a given population.
+Othwerise, it will print a frequency of NA.
 This is to increase the likelihood that the estimated frequency is representative of the real population and not based on just a few genotyped alleles.